mpkrass7/m_pkfire/content/post/2024-11-09-relationship-disputes/index.md

 Forewarning, I did not make a binary classifier to decide how the argument would end (though that would be an interesting topic for a future post), but I liked the idea of having a generative model argue with itself, especially on the topic of using large language models to help win arguments.

-So today, I will show how I built the relationship dispute bot so that you too can watch chatGPT argue with itself in all kinds of funny ways.
+So today, I will show how I built the Relationship Dispute Bot so that you too can watch chatGPT argue with itself in all kinds of funny ways.

 ## Implementation